-Families would love to go home to a comfy yet stylish abode and this contemporary 3 Bedroom Apartment for Rent at Sathorn Gallery Residence fits that description with a spacious 230-square meter area.
-Main features of this apartment in Bangkok include polished hardwood floors, white walls, a wide balcony with views of the serene neighborhood and tastefully decorated areas.
-The living and dining area share the same room and is furnished with fabric sofas and chairs, coffee table, flat screen TV with console, and a dining table that seats eight.
-Decorative knick knacks add color to this lovely room.
+This comfy 4 Bedroom Apartment for Rent at Sathorn Gallery Residence is a perfect fit for families who are particular with comfort and style.
+Main features of this spacious 270-square meter area apartment in Bangkok include polished hardwood floors, white walls, full length windows and a balcony with views of the lush neighborhood.
+The living and dining area share the same room and furnished with fabric sofas, coffee table, flat screen TV with console, dining table that seats eight and tastefully decorated with knick knacks that add vibrance to this lovely room.
 The kitchen has an organized layout fitted with light wooden cabinetry, updated modern appliances and a breakfast table.
-King size beds, side tables with lamps, vanity dressers and closets make up the bedrooms while a flat screen TV with console, chaise chair and center table are additional fixtures for the master’s bedroom.
-The bathroom has modern toilet fixtures, en suite showers, bathtub and sinks with wide mirrors.
+The master’s bedroom boasts of a wide space plus additional fixtures such as a modular sofa and flat screen TV while other bedrooms have king size and single beds, side tables with lamps, vanity dressers and closets.
+Bathrooms have modern toilet fixtures, en suite showers, bathtub and sinks with wide mirrors.

 Facilities of Sathorn Gallery Residence include 24-hour security with CCTV, key card access, concierge, resident parking, outdoor swimming pool with kids’ pool, Jacuzzi, fitness center, sauna, playground, and garden with BBQ area.

 Location of this apartment in Bangkok for rent is at 70 Pun Road Sathorn, easily accessible by Silom and Sathorn roads and just a 5-minute walk to BTS Surasak station and St. Louis Hospital.
 Sathorn is home to many embassies, business offices and is also close to Lumpini Park.